From Parent to Child

 Of course, a parent will teach their child all about hair, but it’s deeper than just that.
 It’s about understanding your place in this world and conveying a message to people.

-It’s about understanding what it means to be a hard worker and staying focused on that.
+Also, it’s about understanding what it means to be a hard worker and staying focused on that.
 It’s also about self-worth and taking care of your self.